 Coloring for children

-From BBNC I received, on behalf of Coloring for Adults (CfA) the children’s coloring book ‘Frightened little Pete’ to review (click here for the review).
+From BBNC I received the children’s coloring book ‘Scared little Pete’ to review (click here for the review).
 So that was Coloring for children… As usual I wrote ‘for which I thank them’, and I definitely don’t want to look a gift horse in the mouth, but there are some things I want to get off my chest.

 Writing reviews, more than typing a story

-Because I actually (*whisper mode on* sssst, nobody knows *whisper mode off*) have two websites in one, I need to do everything twice for posting the articles.
-In Dutch and in English.
-All pictures need to be uploaded on both websites, tags that are necessary for SEO (Search Engine Optimization) need to be translated, there’s more to SEO than just tags and that also needs to be done in Dutch as well as in English.
-And beside that the text needs to follow certain rules to create a good readability.
+I write the review text, and then all the pictures need to be resized and uploaded.
+Next I have to think of tags that are necessary for SEO (Search Engine Optimization), and there’s more to SEO than just tags, so that also needs to be done.
+Beside that the text needs to follow certain rules to create a good readability.

 Sentences can’t be too long, words not to complicated, a maximum of 150 words per paragraph, subheadings need to be placed between paragraphs and the amount of words following each of the subheadings musn’t exceed the recommended maximum of 300 words.